Our Dominican family is rich in Saints and Blesseds who have left us heroic examples of fidelity to Christ and His Church.

 He is an incomparable philosopher and teacher, and a radiant light among the illustrious saints of the Order of Preachers.

-To this gentle saint, however, there is a depth and holiness that is present yet often overlooked.
+To this gentle saint, however, there is a depth and holiness that is often overlooked.
 When one peels off centuries of commentary and interpretation, the person and sanctity of this great saint emerge.
 So often Catholics and non-Catholics alike associate St. Thomas with a motionless placid-like spirituality.
 On the contrary – St. Thomas’ spirituality was one of vitality and ardent longing for God.
-The question of his childhood: “what is God” was the throbbing force in his life, compelling him toward union with the Beloved.
+The question of his childhood: “What is God?” was the throbbing force in his life, compelling him toward union with the Beloved.

 His was a Eucharistic spirituality, evident in his hymns that were, in effect, love-poems to the Hidden God.
 And what zeal for souls – his entire life was given to the good of souls by the preaching of Truth.